msunji/fsopen-2021/part2/README.md

        Countries: When multiple countries are shown allow user to toggle views for that country.
 - [x] **Exercise 2.14:** \
        Countries: When showing data of a single country, show weather report for the capital of that country.
+- [ ] **Exercise 2.15:** \
+       Save phonebook numbers to a backend server.
+- [ ] **Exercise 2.16:** \
+       Extract code that handles communication with backend into its own module.
+- [ ] **Exercise 2.17:** \
+       Allow users to delete entries from the phonebook.
+Confirmation from user done with the `window.confirm` method
+- [ ] **Exercise 2.18:** \
+       Change one of the existing functions so if a number is added to an _existing_ user, then the new number replaces the old number.
+Use the PUT method for this.
+If the person's info is already in the phonebook, then the application confirms the action again with the `window.confirm` method.